google-research-datasets/LaGOT/README.md

 # LaGOT

-We release LaGOT evaluation benchmark for both SOT and MOT / OWT trackers.
+We release LaGOT evaluation benchmark for both single-object trackers (SOT) and multi-object trackers (MOT) / open-world trackers (OWT).

 LaGOT benchmark is built on top of LaSOT validation set.
 We added up to 9 additional tracks to the LaSOT validation set.